Find Affordable College Courses

 Read More…

-You’ll be in good company if you decide to attend Sussex County Community College.
-It ranked #4 on our 2023 Most Popular Accounting Associate Degree Schools in New Jersey list.
-Located in the town of Newton, Sussex County Community College is a public school with a small student population.
+The in-demand associate degree programs at Sussex County Community College helped the school earn the #4 place on this year’s ranking of the most popular accounting schools in New Jersey.
+Located in the fringe town of Newton, Sussex County Community College is a public college with a small student population.

 Women make up 64% of the accounting majors at the school.